Jak-Kav/Jak-Kav/README.md

 How to reach me:

-Please use my academic email for anything to do with computer science
+Please use my academic email for anything to do with computer science.
+Please use my personal email address for anything to do with flight simulation.
 - Academic Email: <em>jk620@kent.ac.uk</em>
-Please use my personal email address for anything to do with flight simulation
 - Flight Simulation Email: <em>info@jak-kav.co.uk</em>

 <img src="https://static-cdn.jtvnw.net/jtv_user_pictures/551ad525-3325-4c21-a1e0-aa62a958f96b-profile_image-300x300.png" width="200" />